Customize your team site for file storage and sharing

 Sharing files with the team

-While storage and organizing is a start, sharing with your team and external clients is also important.
-Here are some links to topics that will help you manage users and share your data.
+While file storage and document management is a start, sharing with your team and external clients is also important.
+The following articles will help you manage users and share your data:

-For file sharing with your team, see Share SharePoint files or folders in Office 365.
+For file sharing with your team, see Share SharePoint files or folders in Microsoft 365.

-To understand sharing outside your team, see Manage external sharing for your SharePoint Online environment .
+To understand sharing outside your team, see External sharing overview.